 Land between the 35th and 55th parallels fits these descriptors to a “T”.
 It is no coincidence that all countries that produce meaningful quantities of hops fit between these latitudes.

 Here we look at all the hop producing countries by volume.
-Note: We had to mix some year’s statistics to get the most accurate picture as of right now (September 2020).
-This is because Southern Hemisphere countries have already harvested their 2020 crop.
+Note: We had to mix some different years worth of statistics to get the most accurate picture as of when this was published (late 2020).
+This is because Southern Hemisphere countries have already harvested their 2020 crop and the North is just finishing up.

 Hop Production Rank: #1